Can't We Talk About Something More Pleasant?

-Can't We Talk About Something More Pleasant? is a 2014 graphic memoir of American cartoonist and author Roz Chast.
-The book is about Chast's parents in their final years.
-Her father, George, died at the age of 95 and her mother, Elizabeth, who worked as an assistant elementary school principal, died at the age of 97.
+Can't We Talk About Something More Pleasant? is a 2014 graphic memoir by American cartoonist and author Roz Chast.
+The book is about Chast's relationship with parents in their final years.
+Her father, George, who worked as a language teacher, died at the age of 95 and her mother, Elizabeth, who was an assistant elementary school principal, died at the age of 97.
 The author derived the book's title from her parents' refusal to discuss their advancing years and infirmities.
 Chast's cartoons have appeared in The New Yorker magazine since 1978.
 The book was appreciated for showcasing Chast's talent as cartoonist and storyteller.
 It received several awards and was a number 1 New York Times Bestseller.